Deadly Weapon in Penal Institution

 Texas Criminal Law

-The Deadly Weapon in Penal Institution crime in the state of Texas makes it illegal to carry a deadly weapon while in prison.
-Learn more detailed information about the Deadly Weapon in Penal Institution offense below.
+The Texas Deadly Weapon in Penal Institution law makes it illegal to carry or conceal a deadly weapon while in prison or any other penal institution in Texas.

 Have you been charged with Deadly Weapon in Penal Institution?
-Book a consultation to discuss legal representation with criminal defense attorney Paul Saputo today.
+Book a consultation to discuss legal representation with attorneys Paul Saputo and Nicholas Toufexis today.

 Or apply for a free consultation here

-Deadly Weapon in Penal Institution is classified in the Texas Penal Code under Title 10 “Offenses Against Public Health, Safety, and Morals,” Chapter 46 “Weapons.”
+The Penal Code classifies the Texas Deadly Weapon in Penal Institution law under Title 10 “Offenses Against Public Health, Safety, and Morals,” Chapter 46 “Weapons.”
+Learn more about the Texas offense of Deadly Weapon in Penal Institution below.

 What is the current Texas law about Deadly Weapon in Penal Institution?